0xPARC/0xparc-intro-book/src/fs.typ

 #import("preamble.typ"):*

-= Making it non-interactive: Fiat--Shamir
+= Making it non-interactive: Fiat-Shamir

 As we described it,
 PLONK is an interactive protocol.